-2.5 FSANZ Act assessment requirements
+2.6 FSANZ Act assessment requirements

-When assessing this application and the subsequent development of a food regulatory measure, FSANZ has had regard to the following matters in section 29 of the FSANZ Act.
+When assessing this application and the subsequent development of a food regulatory measure, FSANZ had regard to the following matters in section 29 of the FSANZ Act:

-2.5.1 Section 29
+2.6.1 Section 29

-2.5.1.1 Consideration of costs and benefits
+2.6.1.1 Consideration of costs and benefits

-Changes have been made to the Impact Analysis requirements by the Office of Impact Analysis (OIA)3.
+Changes have been made to the Impact Analysis requirements by the Office of Impact Analysis (OIA).
 Impact analysis is no longer required to be finalised with the OIA.
-Prior to these changes, the OIA advised FSANZ that a Regulatory Impact Statement was not required for the applications relating to processing aids.
-This is because applications relating to permitting the use of processing aids that have been determined to be safe are considered to be minor and deregulatory in nature, as their use will be voluntary if the application is approved.
-Under the new approach, FSANZ's assessment is that a regulatory impact statement is not required for this application.
+Prior to these changes, the OIA advised FSANZ that a Regulatory Impact Statement (RIS) was not required for the applications relating to processing aids and GM foods.
+This is because applications relating to permitting the use of processing aids and GM foods that have been determined to be safe are minor and deregulatory in nature as their use will be voluntary if the draft variation concerned is approved.
+Under the new approach, FSANZ's assessment is that a RIS is not required for this application.

-FSANZ, however, has given consideration to the costs and benefits that may arise from the proposed measure for the purposes of meeting FSANZ Act considerations.
-The FSANZ Act requires FSANZ to have regard to whether costs that would arise from the proposed measure outweigh the direct and indirect benefits to the community, government or industry that would arise from the proposed measure, paragraph 29 (2)(a).
+FSANZ, however, gave consideration to the costs and benefits that may arise from the proposed measure for the purposes of meeting FSANZ Act considerations.
+The FSANZ Act requires FSANZ to have regard to whether costs that would arise from the proposed measure outweigh the direct and indirect benefits to the community, government or industry that would arise from the proposed measure (paragraph 29(2)(a)).

-The purpose of this consideration is to determine if the community, government, and industry as a whole is likely to benefit, on balance, from a move from the status quo, where the status quo is rejecting the application.
-This analysis considers the costs and benefits of approving this application.
+The purpose of this consideration was to determine if the community, government and industry as a whole is likely to benefit, on balance, from a move from the status quo (where status quo is rejecting the application).
+This analysis considered permitting the use of the enzyme transglutaminase (EC 2.3.2.13) produced from GM B. licheniformis containing the transglutaminase gene from S. mobaraensis as a processing aid in brewing and in the manufacture and processing of the nominated foods.

-The consideration of the costs and benefits in this section is not intended to be an exhaustive, quantitative economic analysis of the proposed measures and, in fact, most of the effects that were considered cannot easily be assigned a dollar value.
-Rather, the assessment seeks to highlight the potential positives and negatives of moving away from the status quo by approving the variation to the Code proposed by the application.
+The consideration of the costs and benefits in this section was not intended to be an exhaustive, quantitative economic analysis of the proposed measure and, in fact, most of the effects that were considered cannot easily be assigned a dollar value.
+Rather, the assessment sought to highlight the potential positives and negatives of moving away from the status quo by permitting this transglutaminase from GM B. licheniformis as a processing aid.

 FSANZ's conclusions regarding the costs and benefits of the proposed measure are set out below.
-However, information received from the Call for Submissions may result in FSANZ arriving at a different outcome.